 If you’re a parent, try joining a mommy or daddy group (yes, both exist).
 Look for a local niche group related to your hobbies and engage with people in your community who like the same stuff as you!

 People get it and are down to hang out.
-It’s way scarier to think about reaching out than to actually do it, I promise.
+It’s way scarier to think about reaching out than to do it.

 7. Join a book club.

 Yes, I realize that some book clubs are just an excuse to get together, drink wine, and hang out, but not all are that way.

-If you’re not a big reader, you can join a gaming club or cooking club.
-We had a group that got together every week to play Spades and Uno and it was fun as hell!
+You can join a gaming or cooking club if you’re not a big reader.
+We had a group that got together every week to play Spades and Uno, and it was fun as hell!